smburdick/graem/wiki/Sicco/index.md

 of Fluentum inside an aquatic aura above the altar of the Temple of Pluvia Chorus, fearing its capture by the cultists.
-Nearly all of Sicco's residents were purged in the attack, though some took refuge in Oblitus and other mage isles.
-No structures were left standing, including the temple.
+Nearly all of Sicco's residents were purged in the attack, though some took refuge in Oblitus and other isles of the Mage States.
+No structures were left standing, including the Temple of Pluvia Chorus.
 Fire cultists have remained in the area since then, and have made the surrouding underground into the home of a powerful fire ifrit.